WEX (NYSE:WEX) Updates Q4 2021 Earnings Guidance

-WEX (NYSE:WEX) last released its quarterly earnings data on Thursday, October 28th.
-The business services provider reported $2.45 earnings per share for the quarter, beating the consensus estimate of $2.28 by $0.17.
-The company had revenue of $482.80 million for the quarter, compared to analyst estimates of $478.34 million.
-WEX had a positive return on equity of 13.31% and a negative net margin of 20.38%.
-The company’s revenue was up 26.4% compared to the same quarter last year.
-During the same period in the prior year, the company posted $1.19 EPS.
-As a group, equities research analysts anticipate that WEX will post 7.29 earnings per share for the current year.
+WEX (NYSE:WEX) last issued its quarterly earnings results on Thursday, October 28th.
+The business services provider reported $2.45 EPS for the quarter, topping the Zacks’ consensus estimate of $2.28 by $0.17.
+WEX had a positive return on equity of 15.97% and a negative net margin of 12.69%.
+The company had revenue of $482.80 million for the quarter, compared to analysts’ expectations of $478.34 million.
+During the same quarter last year, the business earned $1.19 earnings per share.
+WEX’s revenue was up 26.4% on a year-over-year basis.
+On average, sell-side analysts anticipate that WEX will post 7.3 EPS for the current year.

 A hedge fund recently raised its stake in WEX stock.
-Morgan Stanley boosted its holdings in shares of WEX Inc. (NYSE:WEX) by 78.8% in the second quarter, according to its most recent filing with the SEC.
-The firm owned 294,916 shares of the business services provider’s stock after acquiring an additional 129,958 shares during the period.
-Morgan Stanley owned 0.66% of WEX worth $57,185,000 as of its most recent filing with the SEC.
+Morgan Stanley grew its position in shares of WEX Inc. (NYSE:WEX) by 78.8% during the second quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The fund owned 294,916 shares of the business services provider’s stock after buying an additional 129,958 shares during the period.
+Morgan Stanley owned 0.66% of WEX worth $57,185,000 at the end of the most recent reporting period.

 WEX Company Profile